Wanting to cash a third-party check? Some common places you can cash checks are:

 What Are Third-party Checks?

 A third-party check is a check that the original payee has signed over to someone else.
-When someone writes a check, they make out the funding to a specific recipient.
+When someone knows how to write a check, they make out the funding to a specific recipient.
 If that recipient decides they would like the funding to go to someone else, they may sign the check.
 This action makes their check a third-party check.

 Since third-party checks involve funding transfers, banks and financial institutions must track them meticulously.
 Furthermore, third-party checks may come in a few different forms.
 A few common check types are: